the-rachel/styles/brand.md

 # Brand and Content Strategy

 ###### *Looking for examples of my writing chops?
-There are quite a few in this repository, but if you're looking for more of a writer's portfolio situation, head over here.*
+There are quite a few in this repository, but if you're looking for more of a writer's portfolio situation, head over [here](https://github.com/the-rachel/styles/blob/master/writing.md).
+It's under construction, but there's still plenty there to get a sense of my writing style.*

 This repository represents a collection of some of the work I've done to teach tech companies to write in a way that is approachable, inclusive, and genuine.
 Over the course of my career it's been a personal and professional goal of mine to ensure that the companies I've represented are at the forefront of inclusive, intersectionally-just writing.
 Another huge goal of mine has been to teach the art of writing with empathy and true emotional intelligence.
 These things can't be faked or bought; they require the expertise of someone who has the company's values in mind as much as its bottom line.
 It also requires buy-in at many levels and a sincere understanding of the importance of inclusion and empathy.